samuelventura/terminal/README.md

 # to test server end honors escapes
 System.put_env("ReactLogs", "true")
 tty = {Socket, ip: "127.0.0.1", port: 8880}
-{:ok, pid} = Demo.start_link(term: Code, tty: tty) Demo.stop(pid)
+{:ok, pid} = Demo.start_link(tty: tty)
+Demo.stop(pid)
 #direct from iex (no logs)
 Demo.run()
 ```

- ## Design Guidelines
+ ## Design

+- Only tested so far on VS Code integrated terminal and Linux legacy TTY.
 - Very minimal escape sequences to ensure Linux TTY works.
-- Widget event handlers triggered only from keyboard events
+- Control event handlers triggered only from keyboard events
-- Use react state and widget events instead of getters (on_change instead of get_value)
+- Use react state and control events instead of getters (on_change instead of get_value)
-    - Corollary: Select is not focusable if on_change is nil
+    - Corollary: Controls are not focusable if on_handler is nil
 - Function components external children must be ignored
 - No mixing on logic and markup allowed.
 State and logic to the top, markup to the bottom.
 - Null effects may be executed multiple times in a single user event because of state changes propagation.